Murder Party: The Lab of Madness

 The Lab of Madness began with Christopher Sharp, Macon Blair, and Jeremy Saulnier as they were growing up in the 1980s and shooting short horror films on a VHS Camcorder and Super 8.
 Their first film was made in the 6th grade and was titled Megacop (1986).
 Later they were joined by Paul Goldblatt, Sandy Barnett, and Bill Lacey.
 The group would often do school assignments as video projects, so their vast filmography includes interpretations of classical works such as Macbeth and Beowulf.
 After high school, all went to various film schools and kept in touch.

-The Lab of Madness' first attempt at a feature was a screenplay titled Moustache.
+The Lab of Madness's first attempt at a feature was a screenplay titled Moustache.
 They shot a short film titled Crabwalk in an attempt to get funding for the film.
 After failing to find investors, the group decided to greenlight Murder Party with no money in August 2005, and in February 2006 they began shooting.